momentum-assignments/django--questionbox/README.md

 This project has already been created from the Momentum Django template.
 You still need to run the following commands:

 ```
-poetry install
+pipenv install
-cp questionbox/.env.sample questionbox/.env
+cp project/.env.sample project/.env
-poetry shell
+pipenv shell
 ./manage.py migrate
 ```

-You also need to create a Django app -- use `core` for the name.
+You also need to create a Django app.

 This project requires the use of [PostgreSQL](https://www.postgresql.org/) as its database, and must be deployed to [Heroku](https://www.heroku.com/).
 I suggest setting both of those up first thing.

 ## How questions and answers work

 Questions have a title and a body.
-Allow your users to use [Markdown](https://en.wikipedia.org/wiki/Markdown) for authoring question bodies.
-[Python-Markdown](https://python-markdown.github.io/) can turn Markdown into HTML for you.
-You will also want to prevent people from putting unauthorized HTML into your Markdown code.
-Using [Bleach](https://bleach.readthedocs.io/en/latest/clean.html) and [bleach-whitelist](https://github.com/yourcelf/bleach-whitelist) should help with that.
+Allow your users to use [Markdown](https://en.wikipedia.org/wiki/Markdown) for authoring question bodies. [django-markdownify](https://pypi.org/project/django-markdownify/) can turn Markdown into HTML for you.
 Questions cannot be edited once they have been asked.
 A question can be deleted by its author.
 If it is deleted, all associated answers should also be deleted.

 Answers just have a body and are connected to a question.
 Answers can also use Markdown.